msotaquira/matplotlib-sliders-demo/README.md

 First, three subplots containing normal, gamma and uniform distributions are created.
 Next, a set of sliders is added to each plot, allowing interactive parametrization of the distributions:

-- Two sliders for controlling the mean and standard deviation of the normal distribution.
+- Two sliders control the mean and standard deviation of the normal distribution.
-- Two sliders for controlling the shape and scale of the gamma distribution.
+- Two sliders control the shape and scale of the gamma distribution.
-- Two sliders for controlling the min and max values of the uniform distribution.
+- Two sliders control the min and max values of the uniform distribution.
-- One slider for controlling the number of samples pulled from each distribution (between 1000 and 1000).
+- One slider controls the number of samples pulled from each distribution (between 1000 and 1000).

 Plots are automatically updated during interaction.